 Patients deprived of traditional pain medication turn to heroin or worse, street drugs laced with fentanyl or other "designer drugs."

-Understanding impact of cannabis and kratom on contemporary anesthesia practice is the goal of HackAnesthesia.
+Understanding impact of cannabis cannabis and its friends, kratom, phenibut, and ayahuascacontemporary anesthesia practice is the goal of HackAnesthesia.

 One important caution: The herbal medications mentioned here have been used for a long time, but for the most part remain illegal in the United States.
 Even recent changes in laws are complex and vary from state to state.
 Some are even considered to be Schedule One Narcotics and by this definition have no medical use.
 Do not use Schedule One narcotics.